KanyapukJ/recommendation_system_patient/README.md

 ### Method 2: Direct File Replacement

-Replace the files in the `assets` folder:
+Replace the files in the `assets` folder (make sure to keep the exact filenames):
-- Excel file: Contains patient symptom data with structured JSON responses
+- `dataset.xlsx`: Contains patient symptom data with structured JSON responses
-- CSV file: Contains symptom-specific medical recommendations
+- `symptoms.csv`: Contains symptom-specific medical recommendations

+## 📑 Dataset Structure

+The `dataset.xlsx` file should have the following structure:

+- Contains columns including at least `summary` which stores JSON data
+- The JSON in the `summary` column has a `yes_symptoms` array containing:
+  - `text`: The symptom name (e.g., "มีไข้", "ปวดหัว")
+  - `answers`: Patient responses to follow-up questions about the symptom
+- Other recommended columns: `search_term`, patient demographic information
+- Each row represents a patient encounter or symptom report

 ## ⚠️ Medical Disclaimer